Ming-360/Shared-Task-on-Image-Captioning-System-Evaluation/README.md

 # imaga-captioning-auto-evaluation-task
-The repository contains the corpus data set required by the NLGIW2021 profiling task.
+The repository contains the corpus data set required by the NLGIW2021 evaluation task.